Demopolis, Alabama: Transportation

 Major roads include two U.S. Highways: U.S. Route 80 (US 80) runs east–west through the city and US 43 runs north–south.
 Alabama state highways include State Route 8 (SR 8), SR 13, and nearby SR 69 and SR 28.
 A proposed Interstate 85 (I-85) extension from I-59/I-20 near the Mississippi state line to I-65 near Montgomery is planned to pass near the city.
 A bus system is operated by West Alabama Transportation.

 Demopolis is served by several railway companies, including Norfolk Southern Railway, BNSF Railway, and the Alabama and Gulf Coast Railway.

 The Alabama State Port Authority has inland docks at the Port of Demopolis with direct access to inland and Intracoastal waterways serving the Great Lakes, the Ohio and Tennessee rivers and the Gulf of Mexico via the Tennessee-Tombigbee Waterway.

 The Demopolis Municipal Airport is located northwest of the city, adjacent to Airport Industrial Park and the Tennessee-Tombigbee Waterway.
 It has a 5,000-foot runway and a ten-unit hangar.

-Intercity bus service is provided by Greyhound Lines.
+Intercity bus service was provided by Greyhound Lines, but the service has since been discontinued.